 “Moving from pediatric to adult care in the health care system can be a complex process and planning should start in early teen years,” said Amy Brin, Executive Director of the Child Neurology Foundation.
 “A few key things to think about are insurance coverage changes, handling decision-making and guardianship, and choosing an adult physician.”

 In addition to medical transitions, other milestones to prepare for can include:

 - Moving out of the house and becoming independent

 - Entering the workforce, changing jobs, or leaving the workforce

 - Going to college

-To address both medical transitions and these additional milestones, Ultragenyx developed an XLH Transitions Toolkit to provide information and resources to help young adults with XLH (and other rare conditions) and their parents/caregivers prepare to transition to adult healthcare.
+Check out the XLH Transitions Toolkit, which provides information and resources to help young adults with XLH (and other rare conditions) and their parents/caregivers prepare to transition to adult healthcare.
 It will also spark some thoughts about other parts of adulthood with a rare condition – from dating to managing mental health.

 “Children may look forward to greater independence, but also be anxious about navigating daily life by themselves.
 The Global Genes toolkit, Gaining Independence as a Young Adult with a Rare Disease, can be a useful resource for those learning to navigate adulthood with a rare disease,” said Nicole Boice, Founder of Global Genes.